hariharsubramanyam/game_of_life/README.md

 1. It represents the game state (i.e. the locations of live cells) with a JavaScript object instead of a 2D array (see Design Challenges section).
 2. It returns the updates to the game state (i.e. the cells that have come to life and the cells that have died) instead of returning the whole game board.
 This is efficient because the drawing code needs only to make incremental changes (ex. drawing a few rectangles on the canvas or modifying a few DOM elements) instead of redrawing the whole game board.

-## Help Wanted

-My testing code is in `js/tests` and in `js/test.js`, I create a boolean flag which determines whether tests are run.

-I would prefer to be able to run tests from the command line instead of having to toggle a flag and run them in the browser.
-Are there any JavaScript test frameworks which could help me do this?

 # Design Challenges